 Farebox revenue may not be used as local match.
 Farebox revenue is considered income and is deducted from total operating cost to determine the net cost of the activity.

-The use of a non-cash local match is allowable and can include volunteer transportation program services, physical improvements, and computer work station hardware and software.
+The use of a non-cash local match is allowable and can include volunteer transportation program services and physical improvements.

 Application Submittal Instructions